 -- Dee Simon, Baral Family Executive Director, Holocaust Center for Humanity, Seattle, WA

 “Bruce’s presentation was one of the highlights of this year’s JAAMM Festival (Jewish Arts, Authors, Movies and Music).
 The audience was on the edge of their seats and we sold clean out of every copy of Sons and Soldiers we carried in our festival bookstore.
 I still have community members thanking me for bringing him to speak in Denver!”

 --Amy Weiner, Director of Festivals, Mizel Arts and Culture Center at the JCC Denver

 "Bruce Henderson spoke thoughtfully and passionately about his experiences researching and often meeting the brave men featured in his bestselling book, Sons and Soldiers.
 The audience was mesmerized...Bruce is a witty, warm and personable speaker.”

---Sarah Saltzman, Events Manager, Holocaust Memorial Center, Farmington Hills, Michigan
+--Sarah Saltzman, Events Director, Holocaust Memorial Center, Farmington Hills, Michigan

 "Bruce Henderson’s warm, down-to-earth speaking style, coupled with his pragmatic advice, made him one of the stars for our high school’s Writers Week.
 Because he discussed his nonfiction books with such passion, students began to realize the potential of following their own curiosity and of persevering through challenges.
 His talk was so effective that the day after he gave it, a student had already finished fifty pages of his book.
 Afterwards, we heard many compliments from faculty and students alike.
 We are grateful that he agreed to speak to our school!"